rparak/Unity3D_Robotics_UR/README.md

 This solution can be used to control a real robot or to simulate it (using VMware <-> UR Polyscope in Windows), E and CB series.
 The Unity3D Digital-Twin application was tested on a UR3 robot, on real hardware and on simulation.
 The results of this example will be published on youtube.

-A simple example of an application in C#:
+A simple example of a data processing application:

 [UR Robot - Data Processing](https://github.com/rparak/UR_Robot_data_processing/edit/main/README.md)